DataDog/integrations-core/ecs_fargate/README.md

 <div class="alert alert-warning">You can view your ECS Fargate processes in Datadog.
 To see their relationship to ECS Fargate containers, use the Datadog Agent v7.50.0 or later.</div>

 You can monitor processes in ECS Fargate in Datadog by using the [Live Processes page][56].
-To enable process collection, add the `PidMode` variable in the Task Definition and set it to `task` as follows:
+To enable process collection, add the [`PidMode` parameter][57] in the Task Definition and set it to `task` as follows:

 ```text
 "pidMode": "task"